diegotrrs/myblog/content/posts/tips-troubleshooting.md

 +++

 Troubleshooting is one of those things you will do a lot as a programmer.
-Spending hours finding out the root cause of an issue may sound tedious - and it is - but that boost of dopamine you get when you find what's causing a specific problem, makes the whole thing worthy.
-The following is a list of tips I usually take when troubleshooting:
+Spending hours finding out the root cause of an issue may sound tedious - and it is - but that boost of dopamine you get when you find what's causing a specific problem, makes the whole thing worthwhile.
+The following tips are taken from more than 10 years of troubleshooting:

 ## 1. Check the logs
-This one is number one for a reason.
+This is number one for a reason.
 Always check the logs.
 If the issue is in a web app then take a look at the logs in the browser and then move to the logs in the backend or other components.
 If the software isn't a web application then identify the components involved and choose an order to check out the logs - from inner layers to outer layer - or viceversa.

-Consider using cloud based logging/monitoring tool such as [Sentry](https://www.sentry.io) or [Log Rocket](https://logrocket.com/) they will make your life easier.
+Consider using cloud based logging/monitoring tool such as [Sentry](https://www.sentry.io) or [Log Rocket](https://logrocket.com/), they will make your life easier.

-## 2. Change one thing at the time.
+## 2. Change one thing at a time.

 Approach troubleshooting as an exercise of the [scientic method](https://www.britannica.com/science/scientific-method).
-Observe the problem, identify the possible variables involved, make predictions on how those variables value may be causing the issue and finally test your predictions **changing one thing at the time**.
+Observe the problem, identify the possible variables involved, make predictions on how those variables value may be causing the issue and finally test your predictions **changing one thing at a time**.
 I cannot emphasize enough how important this is, if you change several things - for example variables's values - at the same time you might not come to conclusion as quick as desired since you're practically invaliding your tests.
 Soren Bjornstad talks about this on his blog [Debugging & the Scientic Method](https://controlaltbackspace.org/debugging/scientific-method/).

 ## 3. Identify what may have changed